andrew/ultimate-awesome/README.md

 - [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics) - A comprehensive list of papers using large language/multi-modal models for Robotics/RL, including papers, codes, and related websites.
 - [awesome-consensus](https://github.com/dgryski/awesome-consensus) - Awesome list for Paxos and friends.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
+- [awesome-generative-ai-guide](https://github.com/aishwaryanr/awesome-generative-ai-guide) - A one stop repository for generative AI research updates, interview resources, notebooks and much more!.
 - [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.